Game Boy

 About Game Boy

 The Game Boy is a handheld game console developed and marketed by Nintendo.
-It was released in Japan on April 21, 1989, in North America on July 31, 1989, and in Europe on September 28, 1990.
+It was released in Japan on April 21, 1989, and in North America on July 31, 1989.
 Nintendo's first handheld to use ROM cartridges, it succeeded the Game & Watch line of handheld electronic games and competed with Sega's Game Gear, Atari's Lynx, and NEC's TurboExpress in the fourth generation of video game consoles.

 Source: Wikipedia (text under CC BY-SA 4.0).